SupawitSaelim/NLP/README.md

 # Natural Language Processing (NLP) Course

 This repository contains materials and code examples for a course on Natural Language Processing (NLP).
 The course covers various fundamental concepts in NLP and hands-on projects, providing a deep dive into text processing, topic identification, sentiment analysis, and chatbot development.
+# These documents (lectures) were prepared by Associate Professor Dr. Supaporn Simcharoen.

 ## Topics Covered